Dog dental hygiene and how to clean your dog's teeth

 Progress to touching inside their mouth

-Providing your dog is comfortable with this, you can progress to touching inside their mouth.
+Providing your dog is relaxed and comfortable with this, you can progress to touching inside their mouth.
 With your hand in the same position as before, gently slide a finger inside your dog's upper lips and over the gums.
-Remove your hand and give them a treat and praise straight …
+Remove your hand and give them a treat and praise …

 3